|

 represented?

-NS Basic for Palm uses
+NS Basic/Palm uses

 8 byte float values for all calculations.